clykins90/glass_ops/README.md

 ### Pages
 - `Dashboard`: Overview of the system with summary cards
 - `Customers`: List of customers with search and filtering
+- `CustomerDetails`: Detailed view of a customer with their information, vehicles, and work orders
 - `Vehicles`: List of vehicles with search and filtering
 - `WorkOrders`: Placeholder for work orders functionality
 - `Technicians`: Placeholder for technicians functionality